 Serengeti National Park

-The renowned Serengeti National Park is one of the world’s most celebrated national parks and sets the scene for the most acclaimed wildlife show, the great migration.
-Undeniably the highlight to any visit to the Serengeti, the annual migration of wildebeest, zebra and gazelles sees over two million animals cross the plains in search of food and water.
+Serengeti National Park is a world-renowned national park that is famous for its incredible wildlife showcase, the Great Migration.
+This annual event sees millions of wildebeest, zebras, and other grazing animals migrate across the park’s vast savannahs in search of food and water.
 The migration spends more than ten months a year in Tanzania and this odyssey of survival takes the wildlife across the crocodile-infested waters of the Grumeti River in Tanzania as well as the Mara river in Kenya.
+The park is also home to an incredible diversity of wildlife, including lions, elephants, giraffes, cheetahs, and more.
+With its breathtaking landscapes and rich biodiversity, Serengeti National Park is a must-visit destination for any wildlife enthusiast.

-Home to Rwanda’s mountain gorilla population, Volcanoes National Park was also the setting for the renowned book and film, “Gorillas in the Mist”.
-Set in the northwest corner of Rwanda, the national park protects the steep slopes of the Virungas mountain and is home not only to the gorillas but to the golden monkey which is endemic to the area.
+Volcanoes National Park in Rwanda is a sanctuary for the rare and endangered mountain gorillas and is the place where Dian Fossey conducted her groundbreaking research.
+Known for its stunning views of the Virunga Mountains, the park is home to other unique primates, including the rare golden monkey.
+This awe-inspiring destination offers an unforgettable opportunity to trek through dense jungle and see these incredible creatures up close in their natural habitat.
 Trekking to visit the mountain gorillas and golden monkeys is the main source of tourist income in the area and a large portion of the fee is allocated to the conservation and protection of the area and the primates within its care.
 This humbling encounter will allow you to experience the magic that is Africa.

 A UNESCO World Heritage site, Bwindi Impenetrable Forest in Uganda is home to an array of wildlife including rare forest elephants, giant forest hogs, hundreds of butterfly and bird species, and many primates including the endangered Mountain Gorilla, red-tailed and blue monkeys, and chimpanzees.
 The name “Bwindi” means place of darkness in the local dialect and the Impenetrable Forest with its low-lying forest cover may be one of the most evocative destinations in Africa.
 It is one of Africa’s most ancient habitats, with evidence showing that it survived the last ice age while other forests disappeared.